 3. Create new products

 If you’re a club not yet signed up for online payments with Pitchero then the good news is that it’s easy to do.
-Click for step-by-step instructions or to talk to a Pitchero advisor.
+Click for step-by-step instructions or to talk to a Pitchero expert.

 Alternatively, if you’re a seasoned campaigner with setting up products then it’s time to create new products, prices and product descriptions - plus a smart image to seal the deal.